-A statement in the School joining literature will inform parents and guardians about the School's duties and responsibilities under these child protection procedures.
+A statement in the College joining literature will inform parents and guardians about the College's safeguarding duties and responsibilities.
 Parents can obtain a hard copy of the Safeguarding Policy on request or can access it via the Parent Portal.
-The Safeguarding Policy is also available on the School's website.
-We inform parents/guardians that staff are required to follow the School's safeguarding procedures and those laid down by GSCE.
+The Safeguarding Policy is also available on the College's website.
+Wycliffe informs parents/guardians that staff are required to follow the College's safeguarding procedures and those laid down by GSCE.

-In general, we believe that parents should be informed about any safeguarding concerns regarding their children.
-It is important that we are honest and open in our dealings with parents.
-However, in some cases, it may not be appropriate to inform parents of our concerns without first taking advice from the Local Authority Designated Officer ('LADO')/Designated Officer and/or the police (as appropriate).
+In general, the College believes that parents should be informed about any safeguarding concerns regarding their children.
+It is important that the College is honest and open in our dealings with parents.
+However, in some cases, it may not be appropriate to inform parents of the College's concerns without first taking advice from Children's Social Care, the Local Authority Designated Officer ('LADO')/Designated Officer and/or the police (as appropriate).